Market-implied rating

 A market-implied rating estimates the market observed default probability of an individual, corporation, or even a country.
 Indeed, a credit rating is simply a probability of default.
-The methodology used by Moodys consists in a median piecewise fit of the ratings to the credit defaut swap data observed on the market.
+The methodology used by Moodys consists in a median piecewise fit of the ratings to the credit default swap data observed on the market.
 S&P however uses a log regression between the log cds and the ratings equivalent number, adjusted to firm specifics, continent, and outlook.